razeware/einstein/readme.md

 ## Color Guide

 Sections and subjects on the grid are colored through special classes.
 To create harmony between sections, organise them vertically according to the color wheel.
-You can use the color page to quickly reference color class names ```/colors.html```.
+You can use the color page to quickly reference color class names by clicking on the __Colors View__ link at the top whilst running in development mode.

 ![alt text](https://raw.githubusercontent.com/razeware/einstein/master/src/images/colors.png "")